diodechain/website/_posts/2020-07-20-running-forever-with-the-raspberry-pi-hardware-watchdog.md

 ### Update: July 21st

-In some cases our [_Raspberry Pi Zero W_](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) would crash it's wifi driver but not completely go down.
+In some cases our [_Raspberry Pi Zero W_](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) would crash it's WiFi driver but not completely go down.
 This wouldn't trigger the watchdog, because the device is still running - just not communicating anymore...
 To handle this case we added one more line to the _watchdog.conf_ configuration file.
 Like this:

 ```
 sudo su
 echo 'interface = wlan0' >> /etc/watchdog.conf
 ```

-With this additional configuration line, the watchdog will also power cycle the Raspberry Pi when the wifi interface _wlan0_ gets into trouble.
+With this additional configuration line, the watchdog will also power cycle the Raspberry Pi when the WiFi interface _wlan0_ gets into trouble.

 ## Use your Raspberry Pi to: